 In short, a weak insider threat program can have devastating consequences.
-That’s why we emphasize the importance of having a reliable threat detection platform, like Gurucul User and Entity Behavior Analytics, to monitor your organization’s internal activities.
+That’s why we emphasize the importance of having a reliable insider threat detection tool, like Gurucul User and Entity Behavior Analytics (UEBA), to monitor your organization’s internal activities.
 Our powerful UEBA product leverages machine learning on open choice big data to predict unknown threats.

 “Even progressive companies that can afford the best cyber-security protection can be taken down by one malicious insider,” says Gurucul CEO Saryu Nayyar.

 Does your organization want to end up on the list of famous insider threat cases?
 We didn’t think so.
-Contact us today and learn why so many companies choose Gurucul for their insider threat detection needs.
+Read more about insider threat program benefits and learn why so many companies choose Gurucul for their insider threat detection needs.

 Learn more about how to stop the insider threat by downloading the whitepaper Uncover Insider Threats Through Predictive Security Analytics.